dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 * ***container***
   * concerned with data
   * pass data to presentational components
-  * binds callbacks for dumb
+  * binds callbacks to self
-  * *connected*
+  * can be *connected*

 ???
 * so far we'd had both
-* either can be smart or dumb
-* we've not really talkeda bout this abstraction
+* we've not really talked about this abstraction
 * but will have a bit more of it soon with redux!